 We reuse packaging from our suppliers, we buy once used cartons and all our office paper is recycled.
 Please remember most of the packaging materials used by us in your orders is recyclable, so please try to reuse it or put it out for recycling so it can be made back into something useful.

 In production we strive to get the best use of all raw materials and to keep any waste to a minimum.
-What waste we do produced is then either used for packaging orders or sent for recycling (collected by Rapide Smart Document Solutions - environment agency licence CB/ZP3079PJ) and forms the raw material for yet more recycled paper.
+What waste we do produced is then either used for packaging orders or sent for recycling (collected by Whites Waste Paper Ltd - Registration No. CBDU 91885) and produces the raw material for yet more recycled paper.

 To keep our carbon foot print to a minimum, we source all our material from UK or EU suppliers.
 We do not get any of our card, papers, envelopes, bags or packaging from outside the EU.
 This also ensures that our supply chain will always adhere to the latest UK & EU environmental and employment standards, and thus be treating people fairly while helping to look after the planet.

-Where it is necessary to use virgin or non-recycled materials we will always endeavour to keep it to the minimum possible.
+Where it is necessary to use virgin or non-recycled materials, we will always endeavour to source the greenest options from UK and EU suppliers to ensure a reduced carbon footprint.

 Why Recycle – The Benefits